-Federal regulations State regulations/COPs Additions/changes needed Comment FH 7 AAC 56.310 (a)(b) [Child must have opportunity for sibling visits and contact, and visits with extended family] visitors at any time ALH AS 47.33.300 (a)(4)(C) [ALH may establish visiting hours] AKPH P&P No. 01.05 [Alaska Pioneer Homes have posted times when entrance doors are locked for security reasons; however, "in special circumstances", accommodations may be made to allow access after doors are locked.
-42 CFR 441.301 (c)(4)(vi)(E) The s ettings where HCB services are provid- ed must be physically accessible for the recipient 7 AAC 130.300 (b)(2)(A) [Dept. will pay for environmental modifications necessary to] meet the recipient needs for accessibility identified in POC.
-Adult Day COP IV.A.5. requires adaptive equipment and toilet/sink in location accessible to recipient with limited mobility Day Habilitation COP III.A.2. requires adaptive equipment and accessible toilet facilities Revise CC COP IV.C.
+Federal regulations State regulations/COPs Additions/changes needed Comment Pioneer Homes have posted times when entrance doors are locked for security reasons; however, "in special circumstances", accommodations may be made to allow access after doors are locked. visiting hours, SDS believes this matter can be handled by requiring ALH policies that address the issue, with an eye to changing the statute in the future.
+42 CFR 441.301 (c)(4)(vi)(E) The so ettings where HCB services are provide ed must be physically accessible for the recipient 7 AAC 130.300 (b)(2)(A) [Dept. will pay for environmental modifications necessary to] meet the recipient needs for accessibility identified in POC.
+Adult Day COP IV.A.5. requires adaptive equipment and toilet/sink in location accessible to recipient with limited mobility Day Habilitation COP III.A.2. requires adaptive equipment and accessible toilet facilities New regulation 7 AAC 130.xxx Recipient services.
+Include provision that, in addition to meeting the settings requirements in (x), providers that own or control residential settings must ensure that setting is physically accessible for the recipient.
+Revise CC COP IV.C.
 POC Implementation.
 CC must 1. arrange services 2. confirm that settings where services are to be provided are physically accessible for the recipient 3. coordinate delivery of services 4. support independence 5. teach how to evaluate